Allen-Tildesley/examples/GUIDE.md

 Results obtained from a run of the Wang-Landau program `mc_chain_wl_sw`, using the same model, are given on the right of the table above.
-The program was run with default parameters: except that the flatness criterion was set at 80%.
+The program was run with default parameters, except that the flatness criterion was set at 80%.
 The results are from the histograms produced in the 20th stage.
 This analysis can also be performed (for any desired temperature) by the program `wl_hist`, after the run.